 Mike Massie is one-half of The Massie Twins, identical twin film critics who have been professionally reviewing movies full time for over 8 years, appearing on TV, radio, online, and in print.
 Their work can be seen at www.GoneWithTheTwins.com and their latest book “The Movies That Time Forgot” is available now at Barnes & Noble and Amazon.com.

 Jeff’s enthusiasm for movies began during his childhood as a way to "escape" small-town life for a couple hours at a time.
-Although he does not live in a small town any longer, his love for movies has not wavered in the slightest.
-Jeff began writing film reviews during his journalism school days and instantly became hooked with the work.
-He currently pens for Examiner.com and MitchonMovies.com, and as a devoted fan of the Phoenix Film Festival and a card-carrying member of the Phoenix Film Society, Jeff is excited to be part of the Phoenix Critics Circle.
-On the rare occasions when Jeff is not watching (and talking about) movies, he spends time at the gym/yoga studio and volunteers at a no-kill animal shelter.
-Some of his favorite movies are “Pulp Fiction”, “City of God”, “Waking Ned Devine”, and “The Secret in Their Eyes”.
+Although he does not live in a small town any longer, his love for movies has not wavered.
+Jeff began writing film reviews in 2008 during his journalism school days and instantly became hooked with the work.
+He pens weekly reviews for the Phoenix Film Festival and Art House Film Wire, hosts monthly Phoenix Film Society screenings/Q&As and programs features for the Phoenix Film Festival and Peoria Film Fest.
+When Jeff is not watching (and talking about) movies, he spends time at the gym/yoga studio and volunteers at a no-kill animal shelter.
+Some of his favorite movies are “Pulp Fiction”, "City of God", "Waking Ned Devine", and "The Secret in Their Eyes".

-A.V.
-Club Screencrush Slashfilm Film School Rejects.
-Josh's work can be found on The A.V.
+The Hollywood Reporter Slashfilm Josh's work can be found on The A.V.
 Club, ScreenCrush, Slashfilm, Film School Rejects, and the Hollywood Reporter's Heat Vision blog.
 He's hosted the Mousterpiece Cinema podcast about the films of the Walt Disney Company since June of 2011.
 Josh has also written a book of criticism on Pixar, Yesterday is Forever: Nostalgia and Pixar Animation Studios, for The Critical Press.